Body Contouring after Major Weight Loss

 Thigh Lift

 A thigh lift is commonly performed after major weight loss to address skin laxity of both the inner and outer thighs.
 This laxity frequently results in folds of tissue at the knee, chafing, or the development of rashes.
 In addition, excess skin sagging from the thighs can cause men and women to feel self-conscious about their appearance.
-Thigh lift surgery allows our plastic surgeons to reshape the thighs for improved tone and smoother contours.
+Thigh lift surgery allows our plastic surgeon to reshape the thighs for improved tone and smoother contours.
 This procedure can also be used to maximize the results of liposuction targeting the thighs.

 Thigh lift surgery can be advantageous for patients who have aesthetic and functional concerns after major weight loss, including: